devflowinc/blog/apps/frontend/src/content/blog/lantern_qdrant_pgvector_vs_qdrant.md

 ---
-title: Pgvector and lanterndb are now just as accurate and fast as a SVD (Qdrant)
+title: Pgvector and lanterndb are now nearly as fast and just as accurate as a SVD (Qdrant)
 author: skeptrune and vidyoot @ arguflow
 pubDatetime: 2023-09-21T10:00:00Z
 postSlug: lantern-vs-pgector-vs-svd-qdrant